okwn/okwn/README.md

-# 🏛️ Oğuz | Software Architect
+# 🏛️ Oğuz Kartal | Software Architect

-> **Building scalable systems, automated workflows, and AI-driven solutions.**
+> Building scalable systems, automated workflows, and AI-driven solutions.

----

-### ⚡ Technical Philosophy
 Focused on engineering sustainable and high-performance solutions for complex challenges.
-With DevOps at my core, I don't just 'write and forget'—I follow a 'write and scale' philosophy.
+With **DevOps at my core**, I follow a **"Write and Scale"** philosophy—ensuring every line of code is production-ready and infrastructure-aware.

 ---